OpenFreeEnergy/IndustryBenchmarks2024/industry_benchmarks/input_structures/prepared_structures/charge_annihilation_set/jnk1/PREPARATION_DETAILS.md

 PRO 554, and every chain terminus after.
 2.The structure did not contain any cofactors and no non-natural amino acids were found, therefore no modifications.
-2. Ligands were left unchanged, no conformational states were detected, but protonations changes where found and kept, as this is a charge anihilation test set.
+3. Ligands were reduced to the used ligands in: 10.1021/ja512751q;structures were left unchanged, no conformational states were detected, but protonations changes where found and kept, as this is a charge anihilation test set.
-3. tested successfully the input protein with `input_validation.py`
+4. tested successfully the input protein with `input_validation.py`